rithmschool/javascript_fundamentals_solutions/iterators_exercise/readme.md

 // {a:1, e:2, o:1}
 ```

-2. Write a function called `removeVowels` that accepts a string and returns an array of each character that is not a vowel (y should not count as a vowel for this function).
+- Write a function called `removeVowels` that accepts a string and returns an array of each character that is not a vowel (y should not count as a vowel for this function)

 ```javascript
 removeVowels("amazing") // ["m","z","n","g"]